Old House Plumbing Problems: What to Expect and How to Fix Them

 Critical Health Warning

 If your home was built before 1986, have your water tested for lead before drinking from the tap.
-A professional water test costs $20–$100 and can detect lead levels that are completely invisible to the eye.
-The EPA action level is 15 parts per billion (ppb), but health experts say no level is truly safe.
+A professional water test costs $20 to $100 and can detect lead levels that are completely invisible to the eye.
+The EPA action level drops to 10 parts per billion (ppb) on November 1, 2027, but health experts say no level is truly safe.

 Bacterial Growth in Corroded Pipes

-Rust buildup and pipe corrosion create rough internal surfaces known as tuberculation — ideal environments for bacteria including Legionella and E. coli to form biofilms.
+Rust buildup and pipe corrosion create rough internal surfaces known as tuberculation, which are ideal environments for bacteria including Legionella and E. coli to form biofilms.
 These bacteria can be inhaled from shower steam or consumed through drinking water, causing respiratory infections and gastrointestinal illness.

 Cadmium in Galvanized Pipe Coatings